TrueLayer/truelayer-java/examples/quarkus-mvc/README.md

 credentials and signing options required to initialise the TrueLayer client.

 In this sample application the client is configured for TrueLayer Sandbox environment.
-Make sure that you're using a proper set of Sandbox credentials or switch to your desired environment in [`TrueLayerClientProvider.java`](./src/main/java/com/truelayer/quarkusmvc/TrueLayerClientProvider.java#L33) class
+Make sure that you're using a proper set of Sandbox credentials or switch to your desired environment in [`TrueLayerClientProvider.java`](./src/main/java/com/truelayer/quarkusmvc/TrueLayerClientProvider.java#L33) class.

 The easiest way to setup the project with your credentials is to fill the [application.properties](./src/main/resources/application.properties) file or set the following environment variables: